demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 ## Summary

-In this blog post we have learned how to do generic programming involving reflection in F# using the TypeShape library.
+In this blog post, we have learned how to do generic programming involving reflection in F# using the TypeShape library.
 We have also learned how to build reusable abstraction in F# in an incremental fashion.

 I am planning to release this as a NuGet library supporting both environment variables and application config file variables in sometime soon.
-Looking forward to listen to your comments to make it better.
+Looking forward to listening to your comments to make it better.

+The source code is available in my [GitHub](https://github.com/tamizhvendan/FsEnvConfig) repository.

-Wish you an advanced merry christmas :christmas_tree:  and happy new 2018 :tada:
+Wish you an advanced Merry Christmas :christmas_tree:  and happy new 2018 :tada:

 [^1]: From [WikiPedia](https://en.wikipedia.org/wiki/Generic_programming)
 [^2]: Copied From Eirik Tsarpalis's [Slide](http://eiriktsarpalis.github.io/typeshape/#/12)